-When studying history at PPCC you learn from the best.
+When studying history at PPCC, you learn from the best.
 Our instructors have both real-world experience and degrees from leading institutions.
-But not only are they leaders in their fields they are highly committed to student success, ensuring PPCC history students achieve both in the classroom and can also move on to prestigious four-year colleges and fulfilling careers.
+They're not only leaders in their fields, they're also highly committed to student success.
+PPCC history students get the support they need to excel in the classroom, transfer on to prestigious four-year colleges and find fulfilling careers.

 As a PPCC history student, you will learn about a wide variety of historical events, everything from Ancient Rome to U.S. Civil Rights.
 As part of your studies you will:

 - Develop skills in written and oral communication

 You’ll discover a deeper understanding of society and yourself through learning to think and write clearly, critically and persuasively.

 Career OptionsThe skills you learn in history—critical thinking, careful reading, well-crafted writing—are essential tools for a wide range of careers.
 History trains you broadly and opens up possibilities rather than narrowing your focus to a single career.

 - Politics and government work

 "Every Instructor at PPCC pushed me...I took a daring leap and applied to Colorado College.
 I was accepted with a full scholarship and advanced academic standing".